AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Minimum Car Insurance Coverage Required in Nevada

-Despite its relatively high costs, Nevada’s auto insurance requirements are pretty minimal.
-It only requires drivers to have liability insurance coverage, which breaks down into bodily injury coverage and property damage coverage.
+Despite relatively high costs, Nevada’s auto insurance requirements are pretty minimal.
+The state only requires drivers to have liability insurance coverage, which breaks down into bodily injury coverage and property damage coverage.
 These are the liability limits:

 • Bodily injury per person: $25,000